 Management of inactive waste rock sites (refer to Section 2.4) includes adhering to BMP's for surface water controls and monitoring for potential adverse impacts.
-All inactive waste rock sites vegetated for erosion control either with grasses or small trees that have naturally grown in, with the exception of Site E. Concurrent reclamation of Site E initiated in 2009 with waste rock being relocated to the TDF for codisposal with tailings.
+All inactive waste rock sites are vegetated for erosion control either with grasses or small trees that have naturally grown in, with the exception of Site E. Concurrent reclamation of Site E initiated in 2009 with waste rock being relocated to the TDF for co-disposal with tailings.
 This waste rock removal is on-going over multiple years and dependent on space availability for these materials at the TDF.
 Active water collection systems exist at both Site E and Site D. Site E surface water runoff is routed to a collection pond which is pumped to the storm water line located along the B Road for routing to the water treatment plan at the TDF; pumping is by manual operation and only during summer months.
-The Site D collection pond receives water runoff from the B Road and Site D. This collection pond is on automated pump control and pumps water to the Site 23 water management pond for eventual routing to the water treatment plan.
-Refer to GPO Appendix 10 - Water Operations and Maintenance Manual for more details on water management.
+The Site D collection pond receives water runoff from the B Road and Site D. This collection pond is on automated pump control and pumps water to the Site 23 water management system for eventual routing to the water treatment plant.